open-telemetry/opamp-spec/specification.md

 uniquely identify the Agent's own telemetry in the destination system to which the Agent sends its own telemetry.

+This field MUST be set if the Agent has received the ReportAgentDescription flag in the ServerToAgent message.

 #### non_identifying_attributes

 Attributes that do not necessarily identify the Agent but help describe where it